Welcome

 Supported variants (most of them can only be played by Sjaak, unless noted otherwise):

-• Spartan chess, where black and white play with different armies and black has two kings (Sjaak and Leonidas can play this).
+• Spartan chess, where black and white play with different armies and black has two kings (Sjaak and Leonidas can both play this).

 • The Maharaja and the Sepoys, where white has only one piece (the Maharaja) (needs to be played as variant "fairy" in XBoard).
+In Sjaak II you need to load the variants.txt configuration file to make this variant available.

 • Knightmate, where the king moves as a knight and the knights move as a king.